Create summarized Confluence notes and Jira comments from closed GitHub PRs recipe

 Click Connect.

-Provide a name for your recipe in the Name field and select the project in which you plan to store the recipe from the Location drop-down menu.
+Select the project where you plan to store the recipe from the Location drop-down menu.

 Set up your Scheduler by Workato New recurring event trigger.